Scientific name: Cryptostegia grandiflora

 Declaration status: Class A

 Rubber vine is a Weed of National Significance.
-For more information go to the Weeds of National Significance website.
+For more information go to the Australian Government's Department of Environment website.

 Rubber vine can be confused with ornamental rubber vine (Cryptostegia madagascariensis), which is also a Class A weed in the Northern Territory (NT) – to be eradicated.

 It has become weedy in other countries throughout East Africa, South-East Asia, the United States and Central and South America.

 Rubber vine is widespread in Queensland.
 There are currently infestations within 5km of the NT/Queensland border.
 Read more about the current infestation below.